kubernetes/perf-tests/clusterloader2/docs/design.md

 (create, update of delete).

 All of the objects are assumed to be units of workload.
-Therefore, if an object comes with dependents, all of it's dependents will be affected by the operation performed on this object.
+Therefore, if an object comes with dependents, all of its dependents will be affected by the operation performed on this object.
 E.g. removing instance of a `ReplicationCotroller` will also result with removing depended `Pods`.